MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-participants-and-guests.md

 ## Let anonymous people start a meeting

 This setting is a per-organizer policy that allows for leaderless dial-in conferencing meetings.
-This setting controls whether dial-in and anonymous users can join the meeting without an authenticated user from the organization in attendance.
-By default, this setting is turned off, which means dial-in and anonymous users will wait in the lobby until an authenticated user from the organization joins the meeting.
+This setting controls whether anonymous users and dial-in callers can join the meeting without an authenticated user from the organization in attendance.
+By default, this setting is turned off, which means anonymous users and dial-in callers will wait in the lobby until an authenticated user from the organization joins the meeting.

 > [!NOTE]
 > If this setting is turned off and a dial-in user joins the meeting first and is placed in the lobby, an organization user must join the meeting with a Teams client to admit the user from the lobby.
 There are no lobby controls available for dialed in users.